carbon-language/carbon-lang/website/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-This directory contains tooling related to managing Carbon's website and documentation.
+This directory contains tooling related to managing Carbon's website.